Groups administrator FAQ

 Yes, but only if you use Groups for Business.

-Yes, you can use Google Apps Directory Sync to migrate groups (mailing lists) on your LDAP server to Google Apps.
+Yes, you can use Google Cloud Directory Sync to migrate groups (mailing lists) on your LDAP server to G Suite.
 Learn more

 Yes, you can use the Directory API to create groups.
 Learn more

 Groups for BusinessWhat is Google Groups for Business?

 Google Groups for Business is a service available with G Suite that provides additional features to manage group membership, create discussion groups, and enhance group communications.
 For details, see About Google Groups.